solangeindaco/sgi-porfolio-h2/README.md

     - how to struture an website using the following tags: header, nav,main, aside,footer.
     - How to use semantic html tag to make the website more accessible.
     - How to style a website using a CSS file.
+    - How to use RESET css file to clear the browser's default formatting of HTML elements.

 ## Installation